 We understand that ICE is a modern-day Gestapo, kidnapping mothers, fathers, and children, denying them the basic necessities, often forcing them to manual labor, and keeping them in cages.
 As we have stated before, ICE and white supremacy can only be fully smashed once capitalism is.
 However, this does not mean we will ignore ICE.
 ICE is a site of sharp contradictions and growing antagonisms between working class immigrants and the state.
-This is why STPLA is in the process of creating Unidades de Defensa Populares Revolucionarias, or People’s Revolutionary Defense Units to fight ICE.
+This is why STPLA supports the Unidades de Defensa Populares Revolucionarias, or People’s Revolutionary Defense Units to fight ICE.
 Our campaign in solidarity with Gladis is a step forward in building these units.
-While it is incredibly important to stand in solidarity with people kidnapped by ICE and to give them everything that we can, we know that we must attack the problem at its root.
+While it is incredibly important to stand in solidarity with people kidnapped by ICE and to give them everything that we can, we recongize that the problem must be attacked at its root.
 Our ultimate goal is to make ICE feel more terrified than they make undocumented immigrants feel.
 We want to terrorize them to the point that they refuse to enter foot in our neighborhoods and communities because they know they will be in danger.
 When we say we want to fight ICE with fire, we mean fire.

 This protest was a step forward in achieving that vision and building up our ICE defense units.